When you move to Mexico, it is important to get a handle on healthcare.

 How to Find an English-Speaking Doctor in Mexico

-You can easily find doctors all over Mexico, but if you don’t speak Spanish, your options may be a bit more limited.
+You can easily find doctors all over Mexico, but if you don’t speak Spanish, your options will be a bit more limited.

-Of course, you can always go to a Spanish-speaking doctor with a translator, but most people feel more comfortable making sure nothing gets lost in translation.
+Of course, you can always go to a Spanish-speaking doctor with a translator, but most people (myself included) feel more comfortable ensuring nothing gets lost in translation.

 If you are looking for an English-speaking doctor in Mexico, there are a few options.